k-kapp/Box-Man/README.md

 Note that the puzzle designer checks basic validity of the puzzle, such as whether it has a starting position, whether the walls enclose the puzzle and whether all areas are reachable.
 The last aforementioned requirement was checked by implementing a relatively simple depth-first search algorithm: all connected paths in the puzzle are visited, after which it is easy to determine whether all paths are reachable.
 I have done some basic testing of the algorithm, and of the validation of the designed puzzles, but I hope to test it a bit more thoroughly soon.

 A custom API was written to facilitate the creation of a GUI for the game.
 This included creating my own code for buttons, forms, scrollbars, etc. This was done using the raw graphics functionality provided by the XNA framework (through Monogame).
-I hope to extend and generalize this API so that it can be used by other programmers too.

 Note that this is a work in progress, and is still a little rough around the edges.
 However, basic functionality is there (check TODO list, after the screenshots below, for information on bugs, missing features, etc.)